 Char leaned forward and gently licked her finger.
 He gave a small shudder, but his colour stayed green.
 “A little more, please.”

 Taylor took a bite of the Nak and returned her finger to his mouth.

-“I am so proud of you,” sighed Taylor as she wrapped her right arm around him.
+“I am so proud of you,” sighed Taylor as she wrapped an arm around him.
 “My brave Illiya.”

 Char nodded and stroked Taylor’s hair.
 “It is for the babies.”

 “You definitely get to play with my hair tonight.
 As much as you want.”

 Fur and pillow